auc0le/JT-Edit/README.md

 It should support manual manipulation of individual pixes in the 3 bit (aka 7 + black) color space, as well as importing jpg images (and rasterizing them down to 3 bit color), and exporting to JT format.

-At this point in time the export function is NOT 100% correct.
-However, much work has been done on the other steps.
+In the samples folder, You can use the sample jpg and sample color table to edit in photoshop then import into the tool to convert to JT format.

+Todo:
+1. Add support for importing / reading JT files.
+2. Improve the color mapping for opening files down to 3 bit color.
+3. Add support for animations.

 Please contribute any changes you make on your system by sending a pull request!